sinisimattia/tapi/CONTRIBUTING.md

 ### Use the correct tags
 Yeah... the tags help us organize issues and PRs so...

+### Proper references
+Be sure to properly include references to issues and pull requests in comments, descriptions and commits whenever possible.

 ___

 Thanks for taking an interest and helping us!
 Have a nice rest of the day